ZhiGroup/pytorch_ehr/Readme_edition.md

-# Predictive analytics of risk onset on Cerner Electronic Health Records(EHR) using Pytorch library
+# Predictive Analytics of Risk Onset on Cerner Electronic Health Records(EHR) using Pytorch Library
 *****************

 **Overview**